Indian cricket team in England in 2007: 1st Test

 Heavy rain in the morning and poor weather forecasts made any play on the second day a remote possibility but rain stopped at around 13:00 BST allowing play to resume at 13:50 BST.
 The restart saw the Indian attack dismiss England for 298 with the final 26 runs costing 6 wickets.
 Chris Tremlett and Monty Panesar both went for ducks while Sidebottom and Matt Prior went on 1.

 There was controversial moment in this session when Pietersen began walking when he edged a ball to Dhoni and appeared to be out caught.
-He turned back however when he saw his team mates at the pavilion waving him to go back when they saw Steve Bucknor telling Simon Taufel he thought the ball had not carried.
+He turned back however when he saw his teammates at the pavilion waving him to go back when they saw Steve Bucknor telling Simon Taufel he thought the ball had not carried.
 TV replays showed the ball did not carry and Pietersen was given not out by the third umpire Ian Gould.
 This decision did not cost India however as Pietersen did not score any runs before being caught.

 Dinesh Karthik was dismissed early on lbw and India could have been 16/2 had Prior not drop Wasim Jaffer in the second over.
 Rahul Dravid could not make a start and was removed cutting an outswinger to Prior.
 Sachin Tendulkar consolidated India's innings however scoring 80 runs with Jaffer before he was dismissed on 37.
 India lost one further wicket of Jaffer (which was Tremlett first Test wicket) and closed the day on 145/4.